-When companies develop benefit packages for employees, they have to consider the right mix of what to offer.
+When companies develop benefit packages to attract top talent and remain competitive, they have to consider the right mix of the rewards employees want most.
 These days, offering benefits like a 401(k), medical and dental insurance are almost expected, especially among companies of a certain size.
-But what about the employee stock purchase plan, or ESPP?
-According to surveys conducted by the National Association of Stock Plan Professionals (NASPP), 52 percent of U.S. companies offer an ESPP.

-If your company is among that 48 percent, you should know there are several good reasons to offer an ESPP to employees.
-Here are nine reasons why.1.
-Better employee performance
+If your company doesn't currently have an ESPP in place, you should know there are good reasons to offer one to employees.
+Here are nine reasons why.

 - work longer hours

 - are absent less frequently

 - express greater job satisfaction